LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 });
 ```

 Here, within your `CallAPI` component, you've used `usestate` hook to create two states `resp` and `setResp` to check if you have received a response from the API.
-A constant `user` was made to use the `LAuth` method to get the current user data and then the next line gets the id of the current user.
+A constant `user` was made to use the `LAuth` method to get the current user data, and then the next line gets the id of the current user.
 The `useeffect` React hook that runs after the render contains an asynchronous function is used to fetch the role of the current user `uid`.
-It returns the data and outputs it in JSON form which value is given to `SetResp`.
+It returns the data and outputs it in JSON form, which value is given to `SetResp`.
 Else, it throws an error if the fetch request fails.

 Since it is an asynchronous function, the code below it runs while fetching and awaiting a response. `resp` is false during this time while waiting for the result of the asynchronous function.
 Therefore, it outputs "Loading..." on the screen until the async returns the data that it then outputs.